Fast Score-Based Sampling via Log-Concave Reductions: Introduction

-The main contribution of this paper is to bring these two lines of research into close contact, in particular by describing and analyzing a simple and modular scheme for score-based sampling.
-We show how, given the availability of annealed Stein scores, it is possible to ``reduce'' the problem of sampling from a general target density $\ptarget$ to the following sub-problems: \begin{itemize}[left=10pt, itemsep=0pt] \item a single call to an SLC sampler applied to a distribution with condition number at most $4$, \item a sequence of $K$ calls to an SLC sampler applied to distributions with condition number at most $2$. \end{itemize} Using this framework, we derive novel results for both sampling from log-concave densities (\Cref{ThmConcave}), as well as from more general multi-modal densities (\Cref{ThmMultiModal}).
+\paragraph{Our contributions:} In this paper, we bring these two lines of research into close contact, in particular by describing and analyzing a simple and modular scheme for score-based sampling.
+We show how, given the availability of annealed Stein scores, it is possible to ``reduce'' the problem of sampling from a general target density $\ptarget$ to a sequence of $K$ calls to \emph{any SLC sampler} applied to distributions with condition number at most $2$.
+We give guarantees in which number of calls $K$ to the SLC sampler is independent of the target accuracy $\varepsilon$, but depends on the geometric structure of the problem.